saworz/nbp-api-fetcher/README.md

 ### 1. Tech stack
 Task requires both data manipulation and user interaction, so I've decided to create web app that runs with Flask server and React frontend.
-Server is pretty compact and contains only few endpoints so Django would be overkill for such a simple task so I've chosen Flask.
+Server is pretty compact and contains only few endpoints and Django would be overkill for such a simple task so I've chosen Flask.
 I could stick with pure Python and create visualization with Streamlit, but I've started learning MERN stack so I decided to show of some of my frontend skills with HTML, CSS, JS and React.

 ### 2. Fetching currency data
-I have created NbpFetcher class that takes handles fetching data from nbp api.
-Request are made for specified list of currencies named with Currency Codes ISO 4217 convention.<br/>
+I have created NbpFetcher class that handles fetching data from nbp api.
+Requests are made for specified list of currencies named with Currency Codes ISO 4217 convention.<br/>
 Fetched data is passed to CsvConverter class that saves it to .csv file.
 It utilizes pandas because it makes handling column data and .csv converting easy.

 ### 3. Data selection
-User can select currency pairs he wish to get exchange rates for by clickign checkbox on the right side of the currency pairs.
+User can select currency pairs he wish to get exchange rates for by clicking checkbox on the right side of the currency pairs.
 Each currency pair div is created by mapping list of available currencies fetched from the /api/get_currency_types/ endpoint.<br/>